 being late.
 If any report is not completed by a group, an automatic failing

 grade will be assigned.
 If any group fails to make a scheduled presentation at

 any time during the semester, an automatic failing grade will be assigned to

 2. Initially students will receive the same grade as their team.
-However, at
+At the end

-the end of the semester students will be asked to provide feedback on the
+of the semester students will be asked to provide feedback on the effort put in

-effort put in by other members of their team.
-This feedback will be used to
+by other members of their team.
+This feedback will be used to reduce the points

-reduce the points assigned to a student, if her/his effort is reported to be
+assigned to a student, if her/his effort is reported to be less than 100%.

 · Policies about attendance, late work, missed deadlines and tests, make-up opportunities, delayed grades.